PvPClt/project/album_en.md

 ![](Images/En_Album_09.jpg)

+Russia, Moscow, the Kremlin.
-The Russian president’s office.
-A giant plasma screen on the wall shows U.S. president Joe Biden shaking hands with Ukrainian president Vladimir Zelensky.
-Vladimir Putin is seated at the table with Security Council Secretary Nikolai Patrushev.
+The Russian president, Vladimir Putin, is seated at the table with the Security Council Secretary, Nikolai Patrushev.
+TV shows the U.S. president, Joe Biden, shaking hands with the Ukrainian president, Vladimir Zelensky.

 **Putin (with cold fury)**: